The World Plumbing Council (WPC)

 ARTICLE XVIII- Official Language-

-These By-laws are adopted in the English language only and shall be registered as such with the Registry of Commerce of Geneva.
-A French translation thereof may be filed with the Registry of Commerce for information purposes only and without any official or binding character.
+These By-laws are adopted in the English language only and shall be registered as such with the Registry of Commerce of Zurich.
+A German translation thereof may be filed with the Registry of Commerce for information purposes only and without any official or binding character.

 * * * * * * * *

 Duly approved by the Annual General Meeting held in the Sheraton Hotel, Rotorua, New Zealand on Wednesday 1 November, 2000.
 The Council was incorporated in Geneva as a non-profit organisation under Article 60 of the Swiss Civil Code on 18 January 2001, Federal Number CH-660-2641000-8.
-Amended at the Fourth Triennial Meeting held in Berlin on 22 May, 2002, on 1 and 2 September at the 2004 Annual Meeting, held in Perth, Western Australia, on 8 November 2005 at the Annual Meeting in St Louis, Missouri, United States, on 19 and 20 November 2007 at the 2007 Annual Meeting in Tokyo, Japan, on 7 September 2011 at the 2011 Annual Meeting in Edinburgh, Scotland, on the 21 and 22 October 2012 at the General Meeting in Brisbane, Australia, on the 15 and 16 March 2013 at the General Meeting in Frankfurt, Germany, on the 15 and 16 August 2013 at the General Meeting in Ann Arbor, Michigan, USA
+Amended at the Fourth Triennial Meeting held in Berlin on 22 May, 2002, on 1 and 2 September at the 2004 Annual Meeting, held in Perth, Western Australia, on 8 November 2005 at the Annual Meeting in St Louis, Missouri, United States, on 19 and 20 November 2007 at the 2007 Annual Meeting in Tokyo, Japan, on 7 September 2011 at the 2011 Annual Meeting in Edinburgh, Scotland, on the 21 and 22 October 2012 at the General Meeting in Brisbane, Australia, on the 15 and 16 August 2013 at the General Meeting in Ann Arbor, Michigan, USA, on the 14 March 2015 at the General Meeting in Frankfurt, Germany, on the 17 October 2023 at the General Meeting in Shanghai, China.